UPPMAX/programming_formalisms/docs/algorithms/assert.md

 future.
 Use `assert` to specifify assumption on the input of a function [Stroustrup, 1997]``[McConnell, 2004a]`.

+!!! note

+    [Specifify](https://www.urbandictionary.com/define.php?term=specifify): When you have to further define what you are talking about to further explain yourself.

 Lastly, `assert` can be used to check if a function was correct to some extent.
 For example, here is a function that aligns two DNA sequences: